What is Camelina Oil?

 How do you store Camelina oil?

-Excel’s camelina oil is cold-pressed with minimal processing, helping it maintain high levels of vitamin E, commonly known as gamma-tocopherol.
-This classifies camelina oil as a stable oil, which also makes its shelf life longer.
+Excel’s Camelina oil is cold-pressed with minimal processing, therefore maintain high levels of vitamin E, specifically gamma-tocopherol.
+This classifies Camelina oil as a stable oil, which also makes its shelf life longer.

 Where can you buy Camelina oil?